 March 16 was my first day at Salesforce.
-It was also the very same day our local Bay Area government announced its shelter-in-place order, asking everyone to stay at home as much as possible.
+It was also the very same day our local government announced its shelter-in-place order.

 This means that as my Salesforce backpack arrived at my front door and I opened up my new MacBook Air for my first two-hour Trailblazer learning sessions, my husband was frantically returning from the supermarket with 144 eggs.
 (Later, remorseful for his hoarding impulse, he attempted to return half of the eggs.
 Safeway, of course, refused to take them.)

 I’ve described the subsequent months as a whirlwind, a hurricane, a wild ride, and many of the other widely accepted metaphors for the experience of working from home during COVID-19.
 I came to Salesforce from Vox Media, so had to adapt to the world of a huge corporate technology company as I got cozy with the idea of a global pandemic.
 I also have yet to meet most of my colleagues face-to-face.

 Of course, multitudes of publications have offered up their sage advice for making “the whole working-from-home thing” easier: from making sure you have a dedicated area to leaving the house to liberal use of the out-of-office reply.
 I must admit, I have done none of those things religiously, but here are four unexpected things that have allowed me to feel like a sane human being since March 16.